Shahidkhatrii/Shahidkhatrii/README.md

  </div>

-<h3 align="left">🚀 About Me</h3>
-<p align="left">📔 I'm a final year student pursuing Electronics and Communication engineering with a passion for software development.<br>🔭 I’m currently working on: Developing web applications using the MERN stack.<br>🌱 I’m currently learning: Advanced React patterns, NextJs, and server optimization.<br>👯 I’m looking to collaborate on: Open-source projects and software development initiatives.<br>💬 Ask me about: Anything related to software development, MERN stack, and electronics.</p>
+### About Me:
+  - Hi!
+My name is Mohd Shahid Khatri.
+Currently, I am a final-year student pursuing a Bachelor’s of Technology in Electronics and Communication at UIT RGPV.
+  - Specialization in software engineering with proficiency in C++, JavaScript, React, NodeJS, HTML, and CSS.
+  - Hands-on experience with the MERN stack, showcasing a Real-Time Chat Application with Socket.io for seamless communication.
+  - Developed a Contact Manager application with CRUD operations, authentication, and a clean user interface.
+  - Designed a Chrome extension in JavaScript providing word definitions, meanings, pronunciation, and audio support.
+  - Active participant in Hacktoberfest’23, resolving four issues in React and vanilla JavaScript projects and receiving digital rewards.
+  - Strong understanding of data structures and algorithms, solving over 300+ LeetCode questions.
+  - Actively seeking internship or remote position in the software development field.

 <br clear="both">

  ### 🏆 GitHub Trophies